Quantum trails and memory effects in the phase space of chaotic quantum systems: Abstract

 \section{Abstract}

 The eigenstates of a chaotic system can be enhanced along underlying unstable periodic orbits in so-called quantum scars, making it more likely for a particle launched along one such orbits to be found still there at long times.
-Unstable periodic orbits are however a negligible part of the phase space, and a question arises regarding the structure of the wavefunction elsewhere.
-Here, we address this question and show that a weakly-dispersing dynamics of a localized wavepacket in phase space leaves a ``quantum trail'' on the eigenstates, that is, makes them vary slowly when moving along a trajectories in phase space, even if not periodic.
-The quantum trails underpin a remarkable dynamical effect: for a system initialized in a localized wavepacket, the long-time phase-space distribution is enhanced along the short-time trajectory, which can result in ergodicity breaking.
-We provide the general intuition for these effects and prove them in the stadium billiard, for which an unwarping procedure allows to visualize the phase space on the two-dimensional space of the page.
+Unstable periodic orbits are, however, a negligible part of the phase space, and a question arises regarding the structure of the wave function elsewhere.
+Here, we address this question and show that a weakly-dispersing dynamics of a localized wave packet in phase space leaves a ``quantum trail'' on the eigenstates, that is, makes them vary slowly when moving along trajectories in phase space, even if not periodic.
+The quantum trails underpin a remarkable dynamical effect: for a system initialized in a localized wave packet, the long-time phase-space distribution is enhanced along the short-time trajectory, which can result in ergodicity breaking.
+We provide the general intuition for these effects and prove them in the stadium billiard, for which an unwarping procedure allows us to visualize the phase space on the two-dimensional space of the page.